Wendy Williams Reportedly Believes She’s ‘Irreplaceable,’ Fighting To Get Back To Her Show, Says Source

 “Wendy is confident that she is irreplaceable on her own show, no one can do what she does as well.
 While Wendy still has no timetable as to when she will return, she is excited and looking forward to returning as soon as possible,” the insider said.

 The insider went on to explain Wendy’s stance.
-While she’s grateful Nick Cannon and the other guest hosts who have stepped up to the plate, she’d still like to be featured on her own platform.
+While she’s grateful Nick Cannon and the other guest hosts have stepped up to the plate, she’d still like to be featured on her own platform.

 “Wendy is grateful for her guest hosts, who have been filling in while she has been out, and thinks they are doing a great job.
 She is also happy, healing and excited to get back to work.
 She can’t wait to get back to her show and deliver like only she can for her fans.”

 The latest news follows a string of reports about Wendy Williams’ abrupt departure from the show.
 Over the last several weeks, there have been many questions about her hiatus.
 While Wendy has insisted her hiatus is due to complications of Graves disease, many reports speculate her marriage may also be part of the problem.
 Back in December, Wendy Williams’ husband Kevin Hunter found himself at the center of controversy after reports surfaced about his rumored affair.
 In the past, Kevin has been linked to a woman named Sharina Hudson.